dxw/contracts/agreements/technical_terms.md

         meet your goals and users' needs.
     2. Initially, dxw will deliver Sprints with the structure agreed in the proposal.
     3. At any time, you may request that the makeup of the team be changed.
         Subject to our availability and your acceptance of a revised per-sprint fee, we dxw will accommodate such requests.
     4. At the beginning of the Project, we will work with you (as a Surrounding Activity) to define an initial set of User Stories for implementation.
 This list of Stories forms the Project's Backlog.
-    5. At the beginning of each Sprint, we will work with you in a planning meeting to prioritise the UserStories in the Backlog and agree what will be worked on in the Sprint.
+    5. At the beginning of each Sprint, we will work with you in a planning meeting to prioritise the User Stories in the Backlog and agree what will be worked on in the Sprint.
     6. At any time, you may add User Stories to the Backlog.
     7. At any time, you may change the priority of Stories in the Backlog.